-The Group registered a 8.95% growth in revenue from RM 518.2 million in 2007 to RM 564.6 million in 2008.
-Group profit before tax (PBT) was RM 3.8 million, a decrease of 76.3% from the RM 16.0 million recorded in 2007.
-Turnover growth is mainly attributable to increase export sales and price increase due to the increased in raw material and other input costs.
-The sharp drop of PBT was mainly attributable to the written down of inventory values to its net realizable value and discounts provided to customer due to the sharp drop of raw material prices in the final quarter of the year.
-The Group had also registered its first ever quarterly loss in the final quarter of the year due to the unforeseen event.
+The Group registered a massive 27.6% drop in revenue from RM 564.6 million in 2008 to RM 408.8 million in 2009.
+Group profit before tax (PBT) was RM 18.5 million, an increase of 386.8% from the RM 3.8 million recorded in 2008.
+Turnover decline was mainly attributable to the decrease of export sales and price decrease due to the decreased in raw material and other input costs.
+The sharp increase of PBT was mainly due to the rebound during the year due to some major written down of inventory in 2008 and the better margins achieved during the year.